ROCK!The Sifl And Olly Show

 channel.
 Watch the initial trailer here.

-Olly seems to be the leader this time around, but time will tell how long that lasts.
+Olly seems to be the leader this time around (since he's the gamer of the two), but time will tell how long that lasts.

 - The Ace: Zafo.
 Musician extraordinaire.
 Able to play 15+hour shows (on top of Mt.
 Rushmore!) without batting an eyelid.
 His voice itself is musical (he talks Vocoder/electric-guitar-like).
 When he calls the show, the boys can only bask in his awesome in fanboyish glee.
 He is so awesome, the Earth has been saved from destruction (twice!) by the mere mention of his name.